 Similar issues would arise at Deephams as for the Mogden works, except that there is a greater potential for perceived human and nature conservation impacts.
-The reservoir is identified in the Waltham Forest Unitary Development Plan (1990) as a principal Site of Nature Conservation Importance, as is the King George V Reservoir immediately to the north.
-Both reservoirs lie within the Lea
+The reservoir is identified in the Waltham Forest Unitary Development Plan (1990) as a Site of Special Scientific Interest, as is the King George V Reservoir immediately to the north.
+Both reservoirs lie within the Lea Valley Park and have a number of recreational uses including canoeing and sailing.